Info on Online Colleges & Programs in Louisiana (LA)

 In addition to the flexible scheduling, online students often have the added bonus of gaining first-hand experience with emerging learning technologies.
 Online schools in Louisiana may use video conferencing, message boards, chat rooms and various other platforms to deliver the educational experience.
 A working knowledge of these technologies can be attractive to potential employers, especially those who rely on telecommunication.

-Trends in Online Education: Public and Private Online Schools in Louisiana
+Trends in Online Higher Education: Public and Private Online Schools in Louisiana

 According to the U.S. Chamber of Commerce, Louisiana is home to 14 public four-year institutions and 22 public two-year colleges, many of which now offer online learning options.
 The Southern Regional Education Board's Electronic Campus is an excellent resource for students interested in online education in the state.
 Through the site, visitors can find information on online degrees and courses offered by many colleges in Louisiana, as well as other states in the region.
 Prospective students can even search for online programs by school, degree level, or subject area.